arbor-sim/arbor/doc/profiler.rst

 --------------------

 The profiler does not need to be started or stopped by the user.
+It needs to be initialized before entering any profiling region.
+It is initialized using the information provided by the simulation's thread pool.
 At any point a summary of profiler region counts and times can be obtained, and the profiler regions can be reset.